Justice Thomas Ignores Repeated Calls for Recusal

 And, remember, there is no inspector general of the federal judiciary or ethics committee with jurisdiction over case staffing decisions at the Supreme Court.

 The Supreme Court does not require justices to explain the reasons for their recusals, and it’s clear why this opaque practice must end.
-While we do not assume Chief Justice Robert and his colleagues to be acting improperly on a regular basis, there is no reason for them to hide behind this antiquated practice that leave the media and members of the public guessing if and when a justice has a potential conflict of interest.
+While we do not assume Chief Justice Roberts and his colleagues to be acting improperly on a regular basis, there is no reason for them to hide behind this antiquated practice that leave the media and members of the public guessing if and when a justice has a potential conflict of interest.

 Fix the Court is calling on the chief justice to establish a formal recusal reporting procedure in which justices would submit the reason for their recusal to the court’s Public Information Office, which would then post the reason on the court’s website.
 And we’re calling on the court to make it easier for attorneys and members of the public to file a request for recusal in any case.